-I always look forward to Wednesdays and the yummy surprises found in the Food Section of the paper.
+I always look forward to Wednesdays and the yummy surprises found in that section of the paper.

 An entire category of this personal cookbook is dedicated to traditional foods and dishes from central PA as well as multiple anecdotes related to my introduction to Pennsylvania Dutch and Amish food preparation.

-Big Valley Amish Cook-Book: a Cookbook From KishacoquillasI am not sure how long it will take me to acquire the taste – or even be willing to sample – certain dishes.
+Big Valley Amish Cook-Book: a Cookbook From KishacoquillasRecipes From Big Valley!I am not sure how long it will take me to acquire the taste – or even be willing to sample – certain dishes.

 However, it does not mean I don’t prepare them for those family members who grew up with this type of cooking and those who have acquired a taste for certain recipes.